marvellousz/obsidian/System Design/CDN.md

 - **Web Applications**: Optimized delivery of APIs and frontend assets.
 - **Global Websites**: Consistent performance for users across the globe.

----

-A CDN is a powerful tool for improving website performance, reliability, and scalability, especially for content-heavy or globally accessed websites.